HyeonjunSim/pi-top-battery-status/README.md

-- If you prefer to display the battery gauche on a Pimorini Unicorn hat https://shop.pimoroni.com/products/unicorn-hat instead of the desktop pannel, Jez Shed has written a python script, see https://github.com/JezShed/PiTop-Unicorn-Battery-Gauge
+- If you prefer to display the battery gauche on a Pimorini Unicorn hat https://shop.pimoroni.com/products/unicorn-hat instead of the desktop panel, Jez Shed has written a python script, see https://github.com/JezShed/PiTop-Unicorn-Battery-Gauge